chef/chef-web-docs/content/chef_compliance_phase.md

 ### Chef InSpec Report Size Limits

-The size of the report being generated from running the Compliance Phase is influenced by a few factors like:
+The size of the report being generated from running the compliance phase is influenced by a few factors like:

 - number of controls and tests in a profile
 - number of profile failures for the node